U.S. pullout leaves Iraq fragile, divided

 Many say they now feel betrayed.

-The U.S. convoys, and the black-masked militiamen who five years ago controlled whole neighbourhoods, have left the city's streets.
+The U.S. convoys, and the black-masked militiamen who five years ago controlled whole neighborhoods, have left the city's streets.
 But bombings and killings remain part of everyday life.

 The city is often blanketed with dust and smoke, its buildings are crumbling and streets are littered with garbage.
 Blast walls and razor wire erected to protect buildings from bombings still cover the capital.